leninperdomo/Clue/README.md

 linked list of item structures.
 An iventory variable of the item type was used to represent a linked list of the avatar's inventory.
 The array locations determined what rooms each avatar was found in.
 The scanf function was utilized to get user input that would control each of the game's commands.
-The takeITEM, dropITEM, and goDIRECTION commands were implemented by using the linked lists afforded by the structures created for the program.
+The takeITEM, dropITEM, and goDIRECTION commands were implemented using the linked lists afforded by the structures created for the program.
 The game automatically ends and displays a message accordingly if the avatar matches the item, character, and room in a single clue command.
 If the player fails to do so after ten tries, the game ends and displays a different message.
 In order to win, the player must match all the clues with the clue statement printed based on the item and room answer.
 The clue